Xcov19/project-healthcare/CONTRIBUTING.md

 To ensure your changes align with our guidelines, please follow these steps to test them:

 Testing Framework: We use pytest as our test runner.
 This helps us ensure that the codebase remains reliable and any new changes are correctly implemented.

 Locate Test Files: You can find the test files in the [tests directory](./xcov19/tests).

-Run Tests: Make sure you have pytest installed.
-If not, install it using:
+Run Tests: Set up a virtual environment and run the following command.
+This will install all required dependencies, including those needed for testing.

 `
-pip install pytest
+make install
 `

-Navigate to the [tests directory](./xcov19/tests) and run the tests with the command ` pytest
+Navigate to the [tests directory](./xcov19/tests) and run the tests with the command

+`
+pytest
 `